Little Children (novel): Plot summary

-Ronnie, for his part, finds himself ostracized by the community.
+Ronald, for his part, finds himself ostracized by the community.
 May forces Ronald to go on a date with a woman with mental problems, and the date is ruined when he gives in to temptation and masturbates while watching children.
-During one visit to Ronald's house, Larry eventually gets into a shoving match with Ronnie's mother, May, who has a fatal stroke.
+During one visit to Ronald's house, Larry eventually gets into a shoving match with Ronald's mother, May, who has a fatal stroke.
 Bertha, a school crossing guard and May's best friend, takes Ronnie to the hospital, where May has written him a note that reads only "Please, please be a good boy."
 Larry goes over to apologize to Ronald, but sees the place trashed and Ronald gone.
 He then finds the note from May, in which Ronald has responded that he doesn't think that he can.

 Todd and Sarah make a plan to take a trip to a beach while Todd is supposed to be taking his bar exam.
 After this, Todd's son tells Kathy about Sarah and her daughter which leads Kathy to suspect an affair between the two, due to Todd never telling her about Sarah.
 She then convinces him to invite Sarah and her daughter over to dinner.
 Everything seems to be going well until Sarah uses the word "we" quite naturally while referring to her and Todd, which makes it clear to Kathy that they are indeed having an affair.
 She then gets her mother to follow the two around to make sure Todd isn't doing anything.

 Richard decides to go to Slutty Kay's fan club meeting in San Diego.
 A man picks him up to take him to it and reveals that her name is actually Carla.
-The meeting is nowhere near as sexual as he thought but ends up forming a more personal and human connection with Carla and the other fans.
+The meeting is nowhere near as sexual as he thought, but ends up forming a more personal and human connection with Carla and the other fans.
 After Sarah watches Todd win a game for his neighborhood football team, they both plan to leave their spouses.
 As Sarah prepares to leave with her daughter Lucy, Richard calls her from San Diego and says that he is leaving her for Slutty Kay.
 Todd, meanwhile, injures himself while attempting a skateboarding trick in front of the teenage skaters, and realizes that he doesn't see a future with Sarah.